ef15c/oberon_stm32f4/README.md

 Stable: Bootloader, inner, outer and OM4x modules

-Usable: net modules, but relaibility has to be inproved.
+Usable: net modules, but reliability has to be improved.

 Next step: adapt graphic modules

 Change in oberon 07 compiler:

-This Oberon compiler allow declaration of unitialized pointers on stack.
+This Oberon compiler allow allocation of unitialized pointers on stack.
 Those pointers are not checked at runtime, so they are not safe until they are properly intialized.

 I made a change in the compiler to allow detection of the declaration of local variables containing pointers.